|

 A single-channel or multichannel ASCII data file obtained by

-conversion from the corresponding DSI-Ponemah™ Format (*.RAW) file recorded by
+conversion from the corresponding DSI-Ponmah™ Format (*.RAW) file recorded by

 the Ponemah™ data acquisition & analysis system made by DSI - Data